Prepare for your visit

 Directions, parking, and public transportation

-- Parking: The closest parking structures to the Bio-Medical Library are the Washington Avenue Ramp and the Oak Street Ramp.
+- Parking: The closest parking structures are the Washington Avenue Ramp and the Oak Street Ramp.
 Additional campus parking facilities are also available.

 - Public transportation: The library can be accessed by light rail.
 Take the Green Line, exiting at the East Bank Station.

 Current University students, faculty, and staff can gain library access through any building entrance with a card reader using a valid U Card, Fairview badge, or M Health badge.

 At this time, only current U of M students, staff, and faculty may use our spaces.
 Check Hennepin County Libraries or other public libraries.

 Our library catalog features a robust collection search where you can narrow results by names, topics and more.
 To view materials, please contact us in advance with a list of items that you would like to see and include a call number, title, or author.
 Please make an appointment to discuss artifacts and objects.

 If you have a general research question but aren’t sure how to get started or conduct a search, we are happy to consult with you.

 The reading room is kept cool to protect the historical materials.
 Bring a sweater or layered clothing for warmth.